College of Visual & Performing Arts

 - Other Offices and Departments

-Assistant Professor, Performance Faculty
+Associate Professor, Performance Faculty

 Molly Hood is an actor, text coach, director, and professor.
 She holds an MFA in Classical Acting from The Shakespeare Theatre Company Academy for Classical Acting at The George Washington University.